 You do not need more discipline, will power, ambition or talent.
 You need to understand what’s going on in your brain when you want to write, but can’t.
 Most importantly, you need to understand why play is essential to the creative brain and how to make it a serious part of your sustainable writing practice.

-Subscribe and read my blog to learn the latest about upcoming events.
+Subscribe and read my blog, Bane Of Your Resistance, to learn the latest about upcoming events.